itzMeerkat/streamline/README.md

 ## WARNING: This repo is currently under active developing, dependencies and itself will have breaking change frequently.
 If you are interested in this idea, please leave me a message!
 # Streamline
+## Inspiration
+During my development, I found current way of building a web app is not agile enough, also not clear enough.
+Debugging is cumbersome, adding new feature to existing code base is a disaster.
+Therefore, inspired by AOP in Java Spring and analog of streamlines in factory, I made this package to address such problems.

 ## Introduction
+TLDR; This is a super flexible way to organize middlewares, and every single function is a middleware.

 This project aim to address a production issue: Collaboration is hard.
 It is hard to understand other's code.
 It is hard to debug a super long function especially it is not written by you.
-More importantly, even among a group of skilled programmer, mass collaboration is still not possible.
+More importantly, even among a group of skilled programmers, mass collaboration is still not possible since the parallelism is not big enough.
+In another word, there not that much work can process at the same time.

 In this project I introduced a novel approach(not really) building a service.
 To demonstrate in a trivial way, I used an analog of factory and streamline.